cosmopaladin/project-1/README.md

-# project-1
+# Project-1, How US GDP affects Airline Access
-Repo for the first Project in data science bootcamp
+Repo for the first Project in data science bootcamp.
+The members of group 7 are below.
+- Samson
+- Lee
+- Floris
+- Evan
+- Dimitry

-## Stat Analysis
+## Stat analysis
 Contained in the files
 - airfare.ipynb
 - evan.ipybn
 - Dimity.ipybn

-## Questions this Analysis attempts to cover
+## Questions this analysis attempts to cover
 - How does GDP growth and airfare prices relate over time?
 - Is there a clear relationship between flight demand and a state’s GDP?
 - Do wealthier states have higher or lower airline ticket prices?